Death, what is?

 James 2:26 “For as the body without the spirit is dead,…”

 Essentially then, the mechanism of death is that the spirit component of man, whether good or bad in life, separates from the matter component flesh-body; the former goes back to God where it came and was “breathed” from; the latter goes to hades/grave (buried in the tomb to rot) to dust, where it was formed from.
-Scientifically, although an assumption, the sudden electrical burst in EEG at time of death may find basis for this “separation”( 1,2,3).
+Scientifically, although an assumption, the sudden electrical burst in EEG at time of death may find basis for this “separation“( 1,2,3).
+Experiences of “electrical-mechanical energy” manifestations after human death are well-known.
 Notice that, whether good or bad, this “spirit-of-man” goes back to Creator God.

 Where Differences Lie